-We are developing a reporting checklist for curriculum development in health professions education.
-The purpose of this checklist would be to ensure that prospective authors report all essential elements of an educational project to allow future readers to replicate their work.
-Our review of other reporting checklists in the EQUATOR network shows that the checklists are specific to certain content areas (such as evidence-based practice or team-based learning), whereas our checklist would be generalizable to any health professions educator describing their curriculum as an educational innovation.
+The group is developing a reporting checklist for curriculum development in health professions education.
+The purpose of this checklist is to ensure that prospective authors report all essential elements of an educational project to allow future readers to replicate their work.
+The group’s review of other reporting checklists in the EQUATOR network database showed them that some checklists are specific to certain content areas (such as evidence-based practice or team-based learning), whereas this new checklist would be generalisable to any health professions educator describing their curriculum as an educational innovation.

 CHecklist for conversation Analysis reporTing (CHAT) (registered 29 August 2018)